Wednesday, 25 May 2022

 The Album Cover

 Rarely has there been so much fuss over a humble LP cover.
 During the last 53 years the Blind Faith album sleeve has been the source of endless discussion and much fascination, often overshadowing the music within.
-On the other hand it’s probably fair to say that a record sleeve boldly displaying a garish close-up of a half-naked pre-pubescent girl holding a phallic chrome spaceship wouldn’t get beyond the discussion stage today, let alone through the doors of a major record company and then into every music retailer in the land.
+On the other hand, it’s probably fair to say that a record sleeve boldly displaying a garish close-up of a half-naked pre-pubescent girl holding a phallic chrome spaceship wouldn’t get beyond the discussion stage today, let alone through the doors of a major record company and then into every music retailer in the land.
 But that’s exactly what happened with Blind Faith in August 1969.

 We need not go into the sensitive moral aspects of that album cover here.
 1969 really was a different world and while nudity in all its myriad forms has long featured on record sleeves across many genres of music, a controversial image such as this one depicting a semi-naked child might well earn all concerned a visit from the rock & roll division of Operation Yewtree should it appear today.
 Even so, the story of the sleeve is a fascinating one and an essential part of the Blind Faith narrative.